Donor Egg Recipients

 Post-Transfer Care for the Recipient

-The recipient may return home one to two days after the embryo transfer and will continue with hormonal support.
+The recipient may return home 3-4 days after the embryo transfer with decreased activity and will continue with hormonal support for 1-12 weeks.
 The recipient’s husband or another qualified individual can administer these hormone injections.
 Hormonal support should be maintained at least until the pregnancy test is conducted two weeks after the transfer.
 If the pregnancy test is positive, hormonal support will continue for ten weeks.
 Women who achieve pregnancy will then be referred to their obstetrician/gynecologist for ongoing prenatal care.

-In North Carolina, gender selection through IVF is available and primarily done through a process called Preimplantation Genetic Diagnosis (PGD) or Preimplantation Genetic Screening (PGS).
+In North Carolina, gender selection through IVF is available and primarily done through a Preimplantation Genetic Test (PGT) or Preimplantation Genetic Screening (PGS).
 This involves testing embryos for their chromosomal content before implantation, allowing the selection of male (XY) or female (XX) embryos.
 The primary goal of this process is often to ensure the embryos are free of genetic disorders, but it can also be used for family balancing or sex selection.

 While gender selection is legal and available in North Carolina, it’s essential to consult with your fertility specialist to fully understand the ethical considerations, costs, and whether it’s the right option for your family.
 NCCRM offers this service as part of our fertility treatments when suitable.